What Is an ARC Number?

 Back in the day, an ARC number was an absolute necessity if you had a travel agency.
 This is not the case today.

-Long answer: Back in the day, an ARC number was an absolute necessity if you had a travel agency.
-This is not the case today.
 The number of ARC-accredited travel agencies has plummeted.
 In 1995, ARC had 47,000 accredited travel agency locations with $73 billion in sales.
-As of January 2020, the number of travel agencies holding an ARC number had fallen below 12,0001.
-This undeniable drop in ARC accreditation is due to fewer agencies and an uptick of other accreditation alternatives.
+As of March 2024, the number of travel agencies holding an ARC number was 10,357.
+1.

-Many agencies that previously needed the GDS have dropped their accreditation due to its expense and the disappearance of airline commissions.
-Some agencies completely stopped issuing airline tickets and shut up shop or opted for other accreditations.
-Some agencies ticket under their host agency's accreditation number.
+• Many agencies that previously needed the GDS have dropped their accreditation due to its expense and the disappearance of airline commissions.

 The Complexities of ARC Accreditation: Not for Everyone

-ARC numbers are not needed for every type of travel agency.
-If you're a home-based travel agent or a storefront agency that only books leisure travel (no air), having your own ARC number is probably overkill.
-For those agencies that have fewer air ticket sales, having your own ARC number is expensive, time-intensive, and can be risky.
+For those agencies that have fewer air ticket sales and know the GDS, having your own ARC number is expensive, time-intensive, and can be risky.
 There are fees and an ARC report that needs to be filed and reconciled weekly.
-You also run the risk of fraudulent ticketing activity under your ARC accreditation that you would be held financially responsible for.
+(Remember that part about them being a financial clearing house?)

 Due to the financial risk involved with booking airline tickets, ARC requires an in-depth screening process.

-Did we mention that there is a minimum $20,000 bond, letter of credit, or cash deposit you have to put up?
 We're not hating on the fees . . . airline fraud is rampant and we'd take preventative measures too.
 What we are saying is you need to be ready to dole out some cash if you want an ARC number.

 Positives of Having an ARC Number

 Despite everything above, there are many positives to having your own ARC number.
-I won't go in-depth since my target audience is travel agencies aligned with host agencies and I believe there are very few of my readers that this would be a good idea for.
+I won't go in-depth since our target audience is travel agencies aligned with host agencies and I believe there are very few of my readers that this would be a good idea for.

 But, lest someone call me biased, I'll give a positive.
 For agencies with high segment counts in the GDS (global distribution system), there are financial incentives from both the GDS and the airlines for your sales.
 There's a reason the remaining ARC accredited agencies' sales are growing larger and larger!